Kaki-In/mymap/README.md

  - `database-server` : the server that hosts your database (default `localhost`)
  - `database-user` : the username of your database (default `root`)
  - `database-password` : the password of your database
+ - `pathname` : the path from your site root to the directory that contains the maps area (ex : `"/games/mymap"`)

 ## Results